BayesianLearning/PenduSMC/README.md

 jupyter notebook
 ```
 and then simply open the `Plots.ipynb` notebook in the `plots/` folder.

+### Acknowledgement

+Thanks to Laura Scarabosio and Sabrina Schönfeld for finding a bug in the definition of `loglikelihood` in `PenduSMC.ipynb`.

 ## Citation
 When using any of the material provided in this github repository, please cite: